Flying High With A Headless Cloud CMS

 Many companies are planning to select a cloud-based CMS for their next DX platform.
 Those that want to take full advantage of the cloud and a headless architecture should consider a headless cloud CMS which allows them to embrace a cloud-first strategy and an API-first approach.

-With Magnolia, front-end developers get all the flexibility of the headless approach allowing them to use any front-end framework to create modern customer experiences.
+With a commerce cloud CMS like Magnolia, front-end developers get all the flexibility of the headless approach allowing them to use any front-end framework to create modern customer experiences.
 And backend developers will appreciate how easy it is to integrate Magnolia into the existing system landscape.

 The Magnolia headless CMS also provides authoring features such as visual editing, preview, and easy scheduling, making it easy to use for editors and marketers.